12 Different Types of Owls in Ohio

 The Northern Saw-whet Owl is a small species of owl found in Ohio.
 This species is active primarily at night and is often heard calling but rarely seen.
 It has a round head with no ear tufts, bright yellow eyes, and a white throat.
 Its body is reddish-brown and streaked with white and buff-colored markings.

-These types of owls in Ohio are quite small, measuring just 8 to 9 inches tall.
-They live in wooded areas, including forests, groves, orchards, and along waterways.
-They prefer coniferous forests but can be found in various habitats throughout Ohio.
-In Ohio, these owls can be found year-round, although they may migrate south during winter.
+These owls in Ohio are quite small, measuring just 8 to 9 inches tall.
+They live in wooded areas, including forests, groves, orchards, and waterways.
+Although they prefer coniferous forests, they can be found in various habitats throughout Ohio.
+Although these owls can be found year-round in Ohio, they may migrate south during winter.

 They feed primarily on mice and voles, taking insects and other small prey.
 During the nesting season, they use cavities of dead trees as nest sites and build nests from twigs and leaves.
 During the day, they roost in dense foliage, usually near their nesting sites.
-They have become increasingly rare due to habitat loss and destruction, making them a protected species in Ohio.
+Due to habitat loss and destruction, they have become increasingly rare, making them a protected species in Ohio.

 8. Snowy Owl

 Snowy Owls prefer to nest on the ground in an open area with good visibility.
-While they are not overly common in Ohio, it is not uncommon to spot one of these magnificent birds during winter.
+While they are not overly common in Ohio, spotting one of these magnificent birds during winter is not uncommon.
 Keep your eyes peeled for this beautiful bird; you may be lucky to see one!

 9. Short-Eared Owl

 The Short-eared Owl is a species of owl found in Ohio.
 It is found throughout the state in rural and urban areas, preferring open habitats such as meadows and wetlands.
-This owl species is relatively small, measuring about 11-13 inches in length.
+This owl species is relatively small, about 11-13 inches long.
 It has a white face with brownish-gray upper parts, yellow eyes, and long, rounded wings.

 During the day, they can be seen flying low over the ground or perched on fence posts.
 They are most active during the evening and night, often hunting for small mammals, insects, and other small prey.
 The Short-eared Owl typically nests on the ground in grassy areas such as meadows, fields, and marshes.